Asthma

 Theophylline works by relaxing the bronchial smooth muscle and reducing inflammation.
 Unfortunately, it has a narrow therapeutic window and can be toxic in excess, so monitoring plasma theophylline levels is required.

-Maintenance and reliever therapy (MART) involves a combination inhaler containing an inhaled corticosteroid and a fast and long-acting beta-agonist (e.g., formoterol).
-This replaces all other inhalers, and the patient uses this single inhaler both regularly as a preventer and also as a reliever when they have symptoms.
+Maintenance and reliever therapy (MART) involves a dry powder inhaler containing an inhaled corticosteroid (e.g., budesonide) plus a fast and long-acting beta-agonist (e.g., formoterol).
+The patient uses this single inhaler regularly as a preventer and reliever when they have symptoms.
+They get a regular ICS and beta-agonist dose, with additional doses for uncontrolled symptoms.

 Long-Term Management